Codimension two souls and cancellation phenomena: The homotopy inertia group of

-That $I_h(S^7\times\cptwo)\cap bP_{4r}$ contains an index $4$ subgroup is a general phenomenon arising from the product formula for the surgery obstruction, and numerical properties of orders of groups $bP_{4r}$ which we denote $|bP_{4r}|$.
+The inclusion $4\cdot bP_{4r}\subset I_h(S^7\times\cptwo) \cap bP_{4r}$ is a general phenomenon arising from the product formula for the surgery obstruction and certain numerical properties of orders of groups $bP_{4r}$ which we denote $|bP_{4r}|$.
 The following lemma generalizes an argument in~\cite[(6.5)]{Bro-surv} given for $m=1$.